ihornak/Stochastic-model-of-T-cell-repositioning-two-IS/README.md

 We publish it here to foster good scientific practices, i.e. to facilitate reproduction of our work by interested parties.

-For more information see https://www.rieger.uni-saarland.de/homepage/research/biological_physics/research_publications/T_Cell_modelling.html
+For more information can be found [here](https://www.rieger.uni-saarland.de/homepage/research/biological_physics/research_publications/T_Cell_modelling.html
+).

 ## Building